Live Product · Solo Project

 Designing under real constraints changes everything

 When you're also the developer paying the API bills, you design differently.
 Every feature gets weighed against cost, complexity, and maintenance.
-This made me a better designer — not a more cautious one, but a more honest one.
+This made me a better designer.
+Not a more cautious one, but a more honest one.

 AI trust is earned through transparency